 When choosing a zinc supplement, you’ll likely notice that there are many different types available.

-These various forms of zinc impact health in distinct ways.
+These various forms of zinc affect your health in distinct ways.

-Here are a few you might find on the market:
+Here are a few types you might find on the market:

-- Zinc gluconate: As one of the most common over-the-counter forms of zinc, zinc gluconate is often used in cold remedies, such as lozenges and nasal sprays (2).
+- Zinc gluconate.
+As one of the most common OTC forms, zinc gluconate is often used in cold remedies like lozenges and nasal sprays.

-- Zinc acetate: Like zinc gluconate, zinc acetate is often added to cold lozenges to reduce symptoms and speed up the rate of recovery ().
+- Zinc acetate.
+Like zinc gluconate, zinc acetate is often added to cold lozenges to reduce symptoms and speed up recovery.

-- Zinc picolinate: Some research suggests that your body may absorb this form better than other types of zinc, including zinc gluconate and zinc citrate ().
+study, your body may absorb this form better than other types of zinc, including zinc gluconate and zinc citrate.

-- Zinc orotate: This form is bound to orotic acid and one of the most common types of zinc supplements on the market (6).
+- Zinc orotate.
+This form is bound to a compound known as orotic acid.
+It’s one of the most common types of zinc supplements on the market.

-- Zinc citrate: One study showed that this type of zinc supplement is as well-absorbed as zinc gluconate but has a less bitter, more appealing taste ().
+2014 studyshowed that this type of supplement is as well absorbed as zinc gluconate but has a less bitter, more appealing taste.

-Because it’s one of the most widely available and cost-effective forms of zinc, zinc gluconate can be a good option to help bump up your intake without breaking your bank.
+Because it’s one of the most widely available and cost-effective forms, zinc gluconate can be a good option to bump up your intake without breaking your bank.